-- Administrative circles such as our Board of Directors, Generosity and Membership (GEMS) Circle, Marketing Circle, Program Circle, Work Practice Circle and the Children's Dharma Circle.
+- Leadership circles such as our Board of Directors, Generosity and Membership (GEMS) Circle, Marketing Circle, Program Circle, Work Practice Circle and the Children's Dharma Circle.

 - Support circles such as the Death and Dying Circle, the Women's Circle, the Men's Circle and a Quilt Circle.

 - Social Action circles such as our Race Circle.

 Each type of circle is located within one of the five realms of the Shared-stewardship mandala.
 And each circle develops and defines a clear mission and purpose that clarifies what tasks it is responsible and accountable for.
 Each circle is lead by a trained circle steward, who is responsible for scheduling circle meetings, facilitating the circle meetings, and communicating with other circles.

 All circles use council process to connect and communicate with their members.
 Meetings usually include council process, searching for guiding/clarifying questions and the business they need to conduct in order to fulfill their responsibilities.

 Circle may arise from time to time, to fulfill a unmet need within the ZLMC community.
 Such ad-hoc circles end, when the need has been met.

 We are guided by the three tenets of not-knowing, bearing witness and loving action.
 We are aware that this governing model of distributed power and responsibilities presents challenges and difficulties, but it is our intention to learn from our mistakes with the intention always of strengthening the authentic and genuine nature of our Sangha community.

 At the present time Roshi Robert Joshin Althouse is stewarding a Shared-stewardship circle to train members in this model.
 The circle begins meeting in 2018 and will meet on the second Saturday of every month from 1 to 4 pm.
 If you are a member and interested in joining this circle, please contact Joshin Roshi at email@example.com.